Imprelis Damage Linked to Herbicide

 Imprelis, a herbicide marketed as being environmentally friendly, has reportedly been linked to the death of thousands of Norway spruces, eastern white pines, and other trees on lawns and golf courses across the country.
 Reports have surfaced that the herbicide, used to destroy broadleaf weeds like dandelions and clovers, may also be equally effective at killing trees.

-If you noticed possible Imprelis damage, including the death of trees, plants or shrubs, after your lawn was treated with this herbicide, you may be entitled to financial compensation.
-To find out if you are eligible, complete our no cost, no obligation form with details of your Imprelis problems.
+If you noticed possible Imprelis damage, including the death of trees, plants or shrubs after your lawn was treated with this herbicide, you may be entitled to financial compensation.

 Imprelis and Tree Damage